sanfrancesco/prerendercloud-lambda-edge/README.md

     * (change `AWS_REGION` to whatever region is closest to where you physically are since that's where the logs will be)
     * (FYI, for some reason, San Francisco based requests are ending up in us-west-2)

-#### Viewing Prerender.cloud logs
+#### Viewing Headless-Render-API.com logs

-Sign in to prerender.cloud and you'll see the last few requests made for your API key.
+Sign in to headless-render-api.com web app and you'll see the last few requests made for your API key.

 #### Cleanup